upcode-at/upservx-full/upservx/README.md

 returned by `/drives`; instead the pool entry contains the device list and RAID type.
 You can also create pools from the **Storage** tab in the dashboard, which provides a form to pick devices and RAID level.

+ZFS management commands typically require root privileges.
+Ensure that the backend service runs with sufficient permissions or execute the API calls using `sudo` so the `zpool` command can create and list pools successfully.